Boltzmann distribution: Generalized Boltzmann distribution

 is called generalized Boltzmann distribution by some authors.

 The Boltzmann distribution is a special case of the generalized Boltzmann distribution.
 The generalized Boltzmann distribution is used in statistical mechanics to describe canonical ensemble, grand canonical ensemble and isothermal–isobaric ensemble.
-The generalized Boltzmann distribution is usually derived from principle of maximum entropy, but there are other derivations.
+The generalized Boltzmann distribution is usually derived from the principle of maximum entropy, but there are other derivations.

 The generalized Boltzmann distribution has the following properties: